EarthByte/paleoclimate-reconstruction/README.md

 ## Step 0: Installation
 * Check that you have necessary packages installed (see requirements.txt)
 * download the query_paleogeography folder from: https://cloudstor.aarnet.edu.au/plus/s/HRkPptZuiZEm8OV
-* install pyGPlates (instructions at http://www.gplates.org/docs/pygplates/index.html ) and GMT
+* install pyGPlates (instructions at http://www.gplates.org/docs/pygplates/index.html )
+* install GMT
   * Note that both the pyGPlates and query_paleogeography folders will need to be in the PYTHONPATH (the pyGPlates documentation talks about this).

 ## Step 1: Pre-processing raw data